 Like the lion dance, the dragon dance is usually performed at Chinese traditional festivals such as Chinese New Year or important occasions such as business opening events.

-Dragon Dance Meaning
+Symbols of Dragon Dance

 Like the phoenix and the unicorn, the dragon is a fictitious image in mythology.
 However, the Chinese dragon is very different from it in western culture.

-The western dragon usually looks like a lizard with sharp teeth and a pair of large wings, represents darkness and evil.
+The western dragon usually looks like a lizard with sharp teeth and a pair of large wings, representing darkness and evil.
 Whereas the Chinese dragon looks like a snake with a long body and sharp claws.
 Chinese people believed that the dragon is the master of winds and rain, it represents power and good luck.
 It is a symbol of Chinese culture.

 In ancient China, agricultural production is dependent on rainfall.
 In order to pray for good fortune for the coming year, Chinese people would offer sacrifices to the dragon in spring.
 Over time, dragon worship developed into dragon dance.